Welcome to ÖTILLÖ Sprint Engadin

 |13:50||First teams across the finish line|

 Here you will find everything you need to know as a racer at ÖTILLÖ Swimrun Engadin.
 Please read this thoroughly as the information is important for your experience before and during the race.
 Good luck and have fun!

 Start lists for ÖTILLÖ Engadin will be published when registration for the races are open.

 ÖTILLÖ Engadin is in the beautiful Engadin Valley in Switzerland.
 The race HQ and finish line is in Silvaplana at the Mulets Sports center.
 We suggest you fly to Zurich, Milano or Bergamo.
 From these airports there are several travel options to Engadin.
 From Zurich you can either rent a car or take the train.
 In Switzerland the train service is phenomenal so you can go from the airport to St. Moritz (Engadin valley) within 4 hours and the train ride is beautiful.
 Check out train tickets on www.sbb.ch.

 From Bergamo or Milan, you will need to rent a car.

 NOTE: there is a great public bus system in the Engadin Valley that we recommend you to use.
 The Taxi is very expensive.

-There is lots of different accommodation options.
-From the most expensive hotels to apartments or youth hostel.
+There are lots of different accommodation options in the Engadin valley.
+From the most expensive hotels to apartments or youth hostels.